Vasileia-Apostolou/Beauty_Bounty/README.md

 * Delete a product from my cart
 * View order summary and total before proceeding with the payment
 * Purchase the added cart item(s) with my credit card details
-* Have a shipping or billing address option
-* Get a confirmation when my payment goes through
-* Get a notification if my payment doesn't go through
 * Create my personal account
 * Login/Logout of my personal account
 * Contact costumer service via email or call